Asteroid ion beam deflection

 Ion beam deflection (IBD) is a contactless method to deflect a space object, typically a potentially hazardous asteroid, using one or more ion-beam shepherd (IBS) spacecraft hovering near the object being deflected and pointing an ion beam towards the object surface.
 The impinging ions create a transmitted deflection force without physical contact with it.
 The concept was first proposed in 2011 by C. Bombardelli and J. Peláez from the Technical University of Madrid (UPM) as a slow-push method for asteroid deflection.
-It is currently being investigated with the aim of a possible contactless asteroid deflection demonstration mission.
+In 2024, it was investigated with the aim of a possible contactless asteroid deflection demonstration mission.